Protesters Outside Fremont Tesla Plant Demand Improved COVID-19 Safety For Workers

 FREMONT (KPIX 5) — A small group rallied outside the Tesla plant in Fremont on Monday to demand better protection for workers from the novel coronavirus.

-Those gathered at the small protest outside the Fremont Tesla factory said workers deserve to know whether the plant is a hot bed for coronavirus.
+Those gathered at the small protest outside the factory said Tesla workers deserve to know whether the plant is a hot bed for coronavirus.

 They claimed they speak for the thousands of workers inside the Tesla plant.